-What is considered essential travel vs. non-essential travel during coronavirus restrictions?
+What is considered essential travel vs. non-essential travel during lockdown restrictions?

 Editor’s note: This story has been updated with new information.

-In March, the U.K. government’s Foreign & Commonwealth Office (FCO) advised U.K. nationals against all non-essential international travel.
-That advice has since been revised to allow travel to dozens of destinations, including much of mainland Europe.
+In March, the U.K. government’s then Foreign & Commonwealth Office (FCO) advised U.K. nationals against all non-essential international travel.
+That advice was then revised to allow travel to dozens of destinations, including much of mainland Europe.

 Let’s have a look at the definition of each type of travel.

 What is essential travel?

 For this second lockdown, the government says you cannot travel — either domestically or internationally — if it does not fall into one of a few categories.
 More specifically, the government says that travel for work, education or other legally permitted reasons can go on.

 Here are examples of when travel is permitted under the third lockdown: